Elliptic Double Affine Hecke Algebras: The (double) affine case

 It will be helpful to understand the possible twisting data in this scenario.
-If we assume that $W$ has trivial root kernel, then we may trivialize the twisting datum along $W$, and it thus remains to determine the possibilities for the restriction to $s_0$.
-If $\tW\ne \tilde{A}_n$, then the affine diagram is a tree with $s_0$ as a leaf, and thus $s_0$ commutes with a rank $n-1$ parabolic subgroup of $W$.
-The polarization of ${\cal Z}_{s_0}$ must be invariant under that subgroup, and since it is also negated by $s_0$, we find that ${\cal Z}_{s_0}$ must have trivial polarization.
-To fully specify the twisting datum, we need to choose a solution of ${\cal L}\otimes {}^{s_0}{\cal L}^{-1}={\cal Z}_{s_0}$.
-If $\tW\ne \tilde{C}_n$, so that $s_0$ is connected to the finite diagram via an ordinary edge, then we find that the polarization of ${\cal L}$ is the sum of a polarization on the connected kernel of the coroot map and a polarization in the image of $1+s_0$; it thus follows that we may replace ${\cal L}$ itself by a line bundle with trivial polarization without affecting the root datum.
+If~we assume that $W$ has trivial root kernel, then we may trivialize the twisting datum along $W$, and it thus remains to determine the possibilities for the restriction to~$s_0$.
+If~$\tW\ne \tilde{A}_n$, then the affine diagram is a tree with~$s_0$ as a leaf, and thus $s_0$ commutes with a rank $n-1$ parabolic subgroup of~$W$.
+The~polarization of~${\cal Z}_{s_0}$ must be invariant under that subgroup, and since it is also negated by $s_0$, we~find that ${\cal Z}_{s_0}$ must have trivial polarization.
+To~fully specify the twisting datum, we~need to choose a solution of~${\cal L}\otimes {}^{s_0}{\cal L}^{-1}={\cal Z}_{s_0}$.
+If~$\tW\ne \tilde{C}_n$, so that $s_0$ is connected to the finite diagram via an ordinary edge, then we find that the polarization of~${\cal L}$ is the sum of a~polarization on the connected kernel of the coroot map and a polarization in the image of~$1+s_0$; it thus follows that we may replace ${\cal L}$ itself by a line bundle with trivial polarization without affecting the root datum.

-In other words, for $\tW$ not of type $A$ or $C$, any twisting datum is (up to an overall twist by a line bundle) given by taking the twisting datum along $s_0$ to be the coboundary of a point in $\Pic^0(X)$.
-For type $C$, there is at most one additional component which may be reached if it exists by taking the coboundary of the pullback of a degree $1$ line bundle on the coroot curve.
-For type $A$, the situation is more complicated, as it turns out that there are in fact twisting data with nontrivial polarizations.
+In other words, for~$\tW$ not of type $A$ or $C$, any twisting datum is (up to an overall twist by a line bundle) given by taking the twisting datum along $s_0$ to be the coboundary of a~point in~$\Pic^0(X)$.
+For~type $C$, there is at most one additional component which may be reached if it exists by taking the coboundary of the pullback of a degree $1$ line bundle on the coroot curve.
+For~type $A$, the situation is more complicated, as~it turns out that there are in fact twisting data with nontrivial polarizations.
 Luckily, these can always be described via cocycles in Cartier divisors.
-Type $A_n$ corresponds to the action of $S_{n+1}$ on the sum zero subvariety of $E^{n+1}$, with $s_0$ acting as $(z_1,z_{n+1})\mapsto (q+z_{n+1},z_1-q)$.
-For any point $u\in E$, we may consider the formal sum
+Type $A_n$ corresponds to the action of~$S_{n+1}$ on the sum zero subvariety of~$E^{n+1}$, with~$s_0$ acting as $(z_1,z_{n+1})\mapsto (q+z_{n+1},z_1-q)$.
+For~any point $u\in E$, we~may consider the formal sum

 This is invariant under the finite Weyl group, while its coboundary under $s_0$ is $[z_1=u]-[z_{n+1}=u+q]$.
 This gives a well-defined twisting datum for generic $u$, $q$, and thus extends to all $u$, $q$.
-As $u$ varies, these cover the corresponding component of the group scheme classifying twisting data trivial on $W$, and one readily verifies that this component generates.
+As~$u$ varies, these cover the corresponding component of the group scheme classifying twisting data trivial on~$W$, and one readily verifies that this component generates the full group scheme.